 - Peanut butter and cookies

-Ben & Jerry’s are stocked by most supermarkets, as well as many dairies and petrol stations. f you’re in Christchurch, you can even order Ben and Jerry’s online.
-Look here for your nearest stockist. $11-$13 for a 458mL tub.
+Ben & Jerry’s are stocked by most supermarkets, as well as many dairies and petrol stations.
+If you’re in Christchurch, you can even order Ben and Jerry’s online.
+Look here for your nearest stockist.
+Around $13 for a 458mL tub.

 Image credit Jennifer Pallian on Unsplash

 Christmas is a great time to bake!
-Fortunately, cocoa and sugar that are free of child and slave labour are readily available at supermarkets throughout New Zealand.
-For slave free sugar you’ll need to shop at Countdown, but slave free cocoa and baking chocolate are available at every supermarket in New Zealand :-)
+Fortunately, cocoa and sugar free of child and slave labour are readily available throughout New Zealand.
+For slave free sugar you’ll probably need to shop at either Countdown or Trade Aid, but slave free cocoa and baking chocolate are available at every supermarket in New Zealand :-)

 There are two certifications we trust for slave-free sugar: Bonsucro and WFTO.
 Both involve thorough audits for child and slave labour on sugar plantations and in sugar mills, although the latter is significantly better for the workers.
 Bonsucro checks for safe working conditions and ensures workers are paid at least the legal minimum wage for their country; in addition WFTO does a range of things to support small producers.

-We trust three certifications for cocoa products: UTZ, Fairtrade and WFTO.
+We trust three certifications for cocoa products: Rainforest Alliance (for which some products are still using the old UTZ logo), Fairtrade and WFTO.
 Structurally these are quite different from each other, but they all guarantee no child labour, no forced labour, safe working conditions etc.

-- UTZ-certified cocoa is available from Nestle Baker’s Choice (190g tin, around $4) in pretty much any supermarket in the country.
+- Rainforest Alliance-certified cocoa is available from Nestle Baker’s Choice (190g tin, around $4) in pretty much any supermarket in the country.
 If you are concerned about Nestle’s ethics, read up on why we are happy to support them.
-Countdown own brand cocoa is also UTZ certified (around $5 for a 375g box) West Coast Cocoa company baking cocoa (available online, 250g tube, $16) is also UTZ certified.
+Countdown own brand cocoa is also Rainforest Alliance/UTZ certified (around $5 for a 375g box), as is West Coast Cocoa company baking cocoa (available online, 250g tube, $16).

 - Trade Aid sells WFTO-certified cocoa powder in 200g boxes and 2kg bags ($6.99 and $44.50 respectively).
 Buy online, from one of their physical stores or from some organic and whole food stores.